Rangers International F.C.: 2016–current: Success again

 After a 2015 season which nearly saw them relegated, Enugu won the 2016 Nigeria Premier League, their first championship since 1982.
-Closest challengers Rivers United needed Enugu to lose on the final day of the season, but Rangers won their game against El-Kanemi Warriors 4–0 to win the championship.
+Their closest challengers Rivers United needed Enugu to lose on the final day of the season, but Rangers won their game against El-Kanemi Warriors 4–0 to win the championship.

 2017 saw Enugu struggle, dropping into the relegation zone halfway through the season.
-They recovered, finishing 14th and keeping alive their streak of never being relegated from the top flight.
+They recovered, finishing 14th and keeping alive their record of never being relegated from the top flight.

-The club went on to won their first Nigerian Cup in 35 years in 2018.
+The club went on to win their first Nigerian Cup in 35 years in 2018.
 Rangers stunned Kano Pillars, coming back from a 3–0 deficit to win the trophy on penalties.
 Ajani Ibrahim scored on a diving header two minutes into stoppage time to tie the game 3–3.
 Rangers played in the final five times from 1987 to 2007, never winning once.

 In the first championship playoff clash on Wednesday, June 13, 2019, Enugu Rangers defeated FC IfeanyiUbah 4–2 in a six-goal thriller to secure a CAF Confederation Cup ticket.